AravindGShanthi/Css-cv/README.md

 # Css-cv
-I used Html and CSS to develope a very basic profolio website
+I used Html and CSS to develope a very basic portfolio website